MIDDLE SCHOOL

 Sexual Health

-At CRCS, every 8th grade student takes a 12 week long course called Sexual Health and Relationships.
+At CRCS, every 8th grade student takes a 12 week long course called Sexual Health.
 The course includes four units: healthy relationships, adolescence and identity, sex and contraception and sexually-transmitted diseases/infections.
 Students learn, practice and reflect on steps to making healthy decisions around their sexual health and relationships.
 This course was designed collaboratively by CRCS faculty and our social work team, with the support of materials from Planned Parenthood.

 In the 6th and 7th grade, students participate in a series of Health Initiative lessons during Crew.
 The lessons cover puberty, healthy friendships and relationships, boundaries, consent, and health decision making around high risk behaviors.

-Crew and Academic Advisors: “We are crew, not passengers.”
+Crew and Academic Advisors:

 Crew